 Polly, and Starr are, but she has more joints than Val and Farrah do.
 In addition to swiveling hips, swiveling shoulders, and click knees, Tuesday has arms that bend at the elbow...

 Sailor Mercury.
-If y'all choose to look back to Ami's review, it's obvious that while Ami can wear some other dolls' clothes, no one can where her sailor senshi garb.
+If y'all choose to look back to Ami's review, it's obvious that while Ami can wear some other dolls' clothes, no one can wear her sailor senshi garb.
 Tuesday's measurements are similar to Ami's, enough so that she might be able to wear the uniform...

 Of course I can't discuss an eleven-inch fashion doll's clothes without trying a few Barbie outfits.
 Like Tressy, Tuesday can wear some of Barbie's modern clothes, but her measurements make fitting a bit different.
 Whereas Tressy could not wear the top of the following outfit, Tuesday has a hard time wearing the pants.